John Wick: Chapter 3 – Parabellum's First Trailer Finds Its Murderous Hero on the Run

 After being excommunicated from the Continental for violating the High Table’s rules by killing another assassin on neutral ground, the worldwide hit has been placed on Wick (Keanu Reeves), and the professional must fight to escape New York City if there’s any chance of saving his hide.
 With the bounty on his head, most everyone John’s ever worked with and might have considered an ally now sees him as a target too valuable to give up—except for Sofia (Halle Berry), who might end up having some ulterior motives of her own.

+Much to John’s dismay, there’s no way to guarantee his safe passage out of the city and while neither Continental Hotel owner Winston (Ian McShane) and the High Table’s Director Anjelica Huston say it explicitly, there’s a very good chance that John’ll be long dead before he reaches the city limits.

-John Wick: Chapter 3 – Parabellum hits theaters May 17.
+There will be blood, and there will be mayhem when John Wick: Chapter 3 – Parabellum hits theaters on May 17.

 For more, make sure you’re following us on our new Instagram @io9dotcom.